 Homosexual Reproduction: Directly stated to be possible via magic, though male couples require a surrogate, and female couples can only have daughters.

 I'm Having Soul Pains: In Elcenian dragons not flying causes a longing called esu.
 After a while esu will manifest as physical pain and steadily grow worse without upper limit.
 The only way to end esu is flying under their own power.

-Shrens are dragons who can't fly with their natural wings and therefore suffer from esu.
-They eventually stop caring about most pain as irrelevant; a shren who broke most of her bones wasn't particularly bothered by it.
+Shrens are dragons who can't fly with their natural wings and therefore suffer from esu continuously until they are old enough to shift into a different flying form (which is not affected) They eventually stop caring about most pain as irrelevant; a shren who broke most of her bones wasn't particularly bothered by it.

 Immortality Begins at Twenty: Not actual immortality, but Elcenian dragons' human forms age ten times slower than actual humans (with the equivalent age for other races), and stops at equivalent age 20.
 Barashin elves and Barashin halfbloods all stop aging at 25 and stay in that age for a few centuries, then start aging again.
 Vampires are a straight example of this trope.